ssbc/ssb-meta-feeds-spec/README.md

 Using the metadata it would be possible to attach a lifetime to feeds, meaning honest peers would delete the feeds after a specific time.

-FIXME: consider the broader consequences of ephemeral feeds.
-Maybe they can only be used in limited circumstances.

 ## Allow list

 Similar to ephemeral feeds it would be possible to attach an allow